-Shortly after purchasing the property, Jeff Varnell and his son Blake were mowing and cleaning it up while watching the water flow over the 80′ wide, 25′ steep dam.
-The dam is still known as the Carrollton Dam.
+Shortly after purchasing the property, Jeff Varnell and his son Blake were mowing and cleaning it up while watching the water flow over the 80′ wide, 25′ steep dam, known as the Carrollton Dam.

 Blake Varnell was an Eagle Scout from Coppell BSA Troop 840.
 Jeff Varnell commented to his son that in all the years they had lived in Coppell, they had never explored the Elm Fork of the Trinity River.
 They decided to purchase a couple of kayaks and see what was out there.
-On their very first trip that extended from the old bait shop property to the T.W.
-Richardson Grove Park on the Campion Trails in Irving, TX, they had a spiritual experience.
+On their very first trip that extended from the old bait shop property to California Crossing Dam on the Campion Trails in Irving, TX, they had a spiritual experience.
 The Lord touched their heart and revealed His beauty of nature all along the trail.
 It was at that moment that the idea for starting the Trinity River Kayak Co. was born.
 From there, Jeff and Blake explored the river all over from Coppell, Lewisville, Carrollton, Irving, Farmers Branch and Dallas.

 The Trinity River has 4 forks that begin just below the Red River and merge into one a fork just south of Downtown Dallas.
 It then runs all the way through the State of Texas, through Lake Livingston near Houston, into the Trinity Bay and eventually into the Gulf of Mexico.
-It is 710 miles long and is the longest running river within Texas.
+It is 710 miles long and is the longest running river within the State of Texas.
 It is the drinking source for over 12 million Texans and was named in the year 1690 by the Spanish Explorer, Alonzo DeLeon, who named it LaCinta Cima Trinidad.
 (O’ Most Holy Trinity) Out there we see everything from Bobcat to Beaver and Hawk to Heron.
 The fishing on the river is fantastic.
 In the Dallas area, along the Trinity River basin and in the Great Trinity Forest, there are approximately 10,000 acres of urban forest.
 It is home to the largest urban forest, not only in the U.S., but all of North America.
 All of this, right here in Dallas!

 Get in touch with us to get the latest newsletter.